de10rean/mezzanine_empty_project/README.md

 Clone it to your machine

 ## STEP #3
-Create virtual environment for your project and install dependencies by command:
+Create virtual environment for your project and install dependencies by command:<br>
 `pip install -r requirements.txt`

 ## STEP #4 (Little bit configure)